-If you're posting about an event on campus, don't post too early or too late ... a few days beforehand and a reminder on the day of the event will work.
-Also, look at Facebook Insights, Twitter Analytics to see when your audience is most engaged and looking at your account and post at that time.
+If you're posting about an event on campus, don't post too early or too late.
+A few days beforehand and a reminder on the day of the event will work.
+Also, look at Facebook and Instagram Insights, as well as Twitter Analytics to see when your audience is most engaged and looking at your account and post at that time.

 What do I want my audience to do?

-Whether it's click on a link, look at a photo, answer a question, etc., you should have a reason for posting the content.
+Whether it's clicking on a link, looking at a photo, answering a question, etc., you should have a reason for posting the content.

 Did I link where appropriate?